lrx33/412-f19/README.txt

 # How 80211 assoc works.
 https://documentation.meraki.com/MR/WiFi_Basics_and_Best_Practices/802.11_Association_process_explained: 802.11n association protcool

-https://reviews.freebsd.org/D2655?id=6163 They did a revamp of the if_run and other drivers by dropping ioctls.
+https://reviews.freebsd.org/D2655?id=6163 They did a revamp of the if_run and other drivers by droppinog ioctls.

 ---------------
 Ubuntu / Linux: